Please ensure Javascript is enabled for purposes of website accessibility

 Mega-cap stocks are the world’s largest public companies.
 The companies belonging to this exclusive group are titans of their industries and dominate on the world stage.

 These companies possess market capitalizations upwards of $200 billion.
-Examples of these companies include Amazon, Apple, Meta Platforms, Google, and Microsoft.
-Microsoft and Apple are currently neck and neck for the title of the largest company by market cap, just below $3 trillion apiece.
+Examples of these companies include Amazon, Apple, Meta Platforms, Google, Microsoft and Nvidia.
+Microsoft, Apple and Nvidia are all currently duking it out for the title of the largest company by market cap, right around $3 trillion apiece.

 As you can see, all of these are among the world’s largest companies.
 However, since they have already experienced their biggest periods of growth, fully mature mega-cap companies can struggle to grow in normal market conditions.